franck-benault/creditCardFraudDetection/README.md

 It uses a boosting approach.
 The scaling has no influence to the performance.

+But the final result shows that this algorithm only use few features.
+The result are quite poor and there a lot of false positives.

 ### XGboost classifier
 This classifier is not part of skitlearn library even a xgboost algorithm exists in this library.
 This is an independant project.